Listen to this article.

 Having a support person present at appointments can help you retain and process information better.
 Your support person serves as a second set of ears to listen to information and help you remember all that was discussed.
 Your support person can also help you by remembering your questions and by taking notes throughout the appointment.
 They can also be there for you after the appointment to help you process, fill in your notes, and offer any emotional support you may need.

 Your support person can be the same person or a different person for each appointment.
 That is entirely up to you.
-You do not have to navigate these experiences and appointments alone, and there truly is benefit in having someone present with you at each appointment.
+You do not have to navigate these experiences and appointments alone, and there truly is a benefit in having someone present with you at each appointment.

 “Having a support person present at appointments can help you retain and process information better.
 Your support person serves as a second set of ears to listen to information and help you remember all that was discussed.
 Your support person can also help you by remembering your questions and by taking notes throughout the appointment.
 They can also be there for you after the appointment to help you process, fill in your notes, and offer any emotional support you may need.”